sayedurrahman/sayedurrahman/README.md

     - ServiceHub-Backend: Auto-sync entertainment content between cloud server and ship server.
     - ServiceHub-Frontend: Unified application for all cruises.

 - **Bording Vista (now Fiftytwo Digital Ltd.) - Senior Software Engineer - Jan 2013 - Mar 2016**
+  - In Bording Vista, we develop high quality software by following high development standards.
+We follow agile methodology, daily scrum.
+We gather client’s requirement, design, coding, automated testing, test separate parts, integrating parts, testing the whole, developing test environment, deploying and maintaining the software so that we can meet Danish standard.
+That is the reason our slogan is **Value added off-shore services**

 - **Simplexhub Ltd. - Senior Software Engineer - Jun 2009 - Dec 2012**
+  - In Simplexhub, we develop software by adopting some disciplines.
+This involves gathering client’s requirement, compiling requirement list, designing architecture, design, coding, testing separate parts, integrating parts, testing the whole, developing test environment, deploying and maintaining the software. **Programming is only a small part of our job.**

 ---